-Nicole “Nicki” Bongiovanni is a strategically-focused quality improvement leader passionate about improving population health outcomes and driving health plan quality and performance improvement.
+Nicole “Nicki” Bongiovanni is a quality improvement leader focused on driving health plan quality.

 Prior to joining HMA, Nicki was quality improvement manager for a Michigan health insurance company with Medicaid, commercial and Marketplace lines of business.
 Her leadership helped the company achieve NCQA accreditation for all three lines of business.
 She led the HEDIS, Consumer Assessment of Health Plan Provider and Systems (CAHPS), and the Qualified Health Plan (QHP) Enrollee survey projects.
 Additionally, she worked with her team to conduct an analysis of those performance measures including HEDIS, CAHPS, and QHP Enrollee survey results, while identifying priority areas and implementing an overall improvement strategy.
 Nicki developed and wrote a population health management strategy for the plan that included quality improvement initiatives for vulnerable populations such as high-risk members, members with health disparities, and members with multiple physical and behavioral health conditions.